-You can save money on watching films by signing up to LOVEFiLM, Netflix or Now TV for the price of a couple of cinema tickets.
-However, we do know that sometimes it’s just nice to have a night out.
-Plus, all cinemas offer a student ticket which helps to make that night out a bit more affordable.
+You can save money on watching films by signing up to Netflix, NOW or BritBox for the price of a couple of cinema tickets.
+We know this isn't quite the same as a night out watching the silver screen, so it helps to know that most cinemas offer a student ticket which can make that night out a bit more affordable.

 All the large blockbusters and occasionally a smaller indie flick can be seen for just £7.75 at Showcase with their student ticket.

 Plus if you register for an Insider card you can pay just £6.50 for admission all day Monday and Tuesday and after 7pm on a Sunday.